davidc6/exploring_rust/rust-notes/concurrency.md

 ## Send and Sync

-- A type is `Send` if it can be sent (i.e. its' ownership can be transferred) to another thread.
+- A type is `Send` if it can be sent / moved (i.e. its' ownership can be transferred) to another thread.
 - A type is `Sync` if it can be shared with another thread.
 The type is `Sync` if and only if it's a shared reference is `Send`.